Contact Us Today (424) 372-3112

 Posted by Sam Israels | May 03, 2021

-AB 3234 extends the opportunity for diversion to almost all misdemeanor cases, including DUI, assault, drug crimes, criminal threats, vehicular manslaughter, elder abuse, child abuse, carrying a concealed firearm, and others, subject to certain conditions.
+Under AB 3234, the opportunity for diversion has been extended to encompass almost all misdemeanor cases.
+This inclusive approach covers a wide range of offenses, including DUI, assault, drug crimes, criminal threats, vehicular manslaughter, elder abuse, child abuse, carrying a concealed firearm, and others, subject to specific conditions.

-After a defendant has completed diversion as set by the judge, the case will be dismissed, and the offense will be deemed never to have occurred.
+Upon completion of the diversion program as set by the judge, the defendant's case will be dismissed, and the offense will be deemed never to have occurred.
+This process, outlined under AB 3234, offers a clear path to resolution for misdemeanor cases.

 Prior laws did offer some limited opportunities for diversion for certain types of cases, like those dealing with drug addiction or mental health, but many charges were not eligible.

-It should be noted, however, that a defendant is not eligible for diversion under AB 3234 for many common misdemeanor crimes, such as domestic battery and sexual-related crimes that mandate Penal Code 290 PC sex offender registration.
+It should be noted, however, that a defendant is not eligible for diversion under AB 3234 for many common misdemeanor crimes, such as domestic battery and sexually related crimes that mandate Penal Code 290 PC sex offender registration.

 For more information about Assembly Bill 3234, our Los Angeles criminal defense lawyers are providing an overview below.

 Under AB 3234, a judge has the discretion to grant diversion in most misdemeanors, even when a prosecutor may object.
-This discretion, while not absolute, ensures a fair and individualized approach to each case, with some exceptions listed below.
+This discretion, while not absolute, ensures a fair and individualized approach to each case, providing reassurance to defendants about the fairness of the legal process.

 Under this statute, a judge could offer a defendant diversion, and if accepted, they can continue the case for up to two years.
 During this time, the defendant is required to follow the terms and conditions set by the judge.